 Securing Remote Work

-- The operating system and other software (such as Office 365) are up-to-date.
+- The operating system and other software (such as Office 365) is up-to-date.

 - Your documents and files are frequently backed up.
-You may consider using OneDrive for Business for automatic backup and storage.
+Using OneDrive for Business is recommended for automatic backup and storage of files.

 - Be wary of emails from people you don't know, or email addresses you don't recognize.
 Learn how to identify malicious email.

 - Ensuring that you are the only one able to use your OHIO account, in accordance with the University Credentials Policy and our guidance on creating strong passwords.

 - Enroll in Multi-Factor Authentication to add another layer of protection to your account - and the information you have access to.

-- Ensure that under Account Information that you select enable Multi-Factor Authentication for all eligible services.
+- Ensure that under Account Information, you select enable Multi-Factor Authentication for all eligible services.

 - If you only have your office phone registered in your account for Multi-Factor Authentication, you will need to add another device you have at home (like your smartphone) to make sure you can sign in to all University services.
 Learn about available options for enrolling in Multi-Factor Authentication.